North Carolina Arts Council Artist Support Grant

 - Projects that are exclusive to members of a particular religious faith group

 - Projects that do not have a direct effect on the applicant’s growth as an artist (e.g., the promotion of other artists’ work)

-Applications must be completed and submitted online to: email@example.com
+Applications must be completed and submitted to the online grant portal by September 30, 2021.

 · Overall excellence of the applicant’s artwork as demonstrated by work samples

 - Contribution of the proposed project to the advancement of the applicant’s professional artistic development and practice

 All completed Artist Support Grant applications will be judged by a multi-county panel of established artists, arts professionals, and arts educators and administrators who will review and evaluate the applications and allocate funds for selected projects.